MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding

+In this section, we use a toy demonstration to provide insights into the convergence property for the proposed \method.
+As illustrated in Fig.~\ref{fig:converence}, the solid black line is the gradient contour of \emph{objective 1}, and the black dash line is for \emph{objective 2}.
+The yellow area within their intersection is the area of the optimal strategy, where both advertisers and publishers satisfy with their benefits.
+Due to the highly dynamic environment of RTB \cite{cai2017real}, the optimal bidding strategy will change dramatically.

+Traditionally in a multi-objective setting, when people use linear combinations or other more complex transformations~\cite{lizotte2010efficient}, like policy votes~\cite{shelton2001balancing} of reward functions.
+They implicitly assume that the optimal solution is fixed, as shown in the upper part of Fig.~\ref{fig:converence}.
+Consequently, their models can only learn the \emph{initial optimal} and fail to characterize the dynamics.
+However, according to the dynamic environment in RTB, our \method adjusts the gradient w.r.t each possible situation towards a new optimal based on each objective separately and will easily be competent for real-world instability.
+Each gradient w.r.t the objectives forces the agent closer to the optimal for compensation rather than conflicts.
+Finally, the agent would reach the area of \emph{new optimal} and tunes its position in the micro-level, called convergence.

-\textbf{Convergence Analysis.} Next, we prove that the global policy will converge to the Pareto optimality between these objectives.
+We further prove that the global policy will converge to the Pareto optimality between these objectives.
 The utility expectation of the objective $k$ is denoted as $E[U^k(\pi_{\theta})]$.
-We begin the analysis with Theorem~\ref{thm:pareto},
+We begin the analysis with Theorem~\ref{thm:pareto}~\cite{Pareto},

 \begin{theorem} (Pareto Optimality).
 If $\pi^*$ is a Pareto optimal policy, then for any other policy $\pi$, one can at least find one k, so that $0<k\leq K$ and,